 Compares first and second-language acquisition processes.
-Identifies effective teaching practices to meet the needs of English language learners.
+Identifies effective teaching practices to meet the needs of English learners (ELs).
 Analyzes elements from Spanish that can affect the acquisition of literacy in English.
 Offered as BEEP 5321 and LIST 5361.
 Credit will only be counted towards one program.

 BEEP 5361.
-LANGUAGE LEARNING: EDUCATIONAL PERSPECTIVES.
+LANGUAGE LEARNING: EDUCATIONAL PERSPECTIVES PRACTICUM II.
 3 Hours.

 The practicum provides opportunities to apply effective instructional practices in teaching ESL students.
 Deals with the relationship between first and second language acquisition and literacy, dialect, linguistics, culture; nature and definition of language; overview of linguistic science and language with pedagogical applications.

 BEEP 5362.
 LITERACY INSTRUCTION IN ESL/BILINGUAL SETTINGS.
 3 Hours.

 Translation of theory into practice stressing various methods and techniques for teaching ESL/bilingual students with emphasis on techniques for oral language development, reading and writing.
 A comparison/contrast of the various methods, their specifics, and when and how to use them for various instructional objectives as well as the relationship of language development, culture, and conceptual processes to language teaching.

 BEEP 5363.
 LITERACY DEVELOPMENT IN ENGLISH AND SPANISH.
 3 Hours.

 Focuses on the development of literacy in bilingual students with specific emphasis on the rationale, methods, and materials for literacy instruction in the student's home language.
 Attention to evaluating and supplementing first-language literacy materials and supporting the successful transition from first-language literacy instruction to literacy instruction in English.